 A full-time one-year course starting in September.

 Achievement of each unit is by internal testing undertaken by the lecturer.
 Each knowledge unit also has a mandatory series of questions produced by NOCN and managed by the lecturer.
 The practical assessment is set by the awarding body and controlled by the lecturer.
 You must pass all practical and theoretical elements of the programme to achieve this nationally recognised qualification.
-Theoretical and practical units include: Health, safety and welfare in construction and associated industries (unless completed at Level 1), Understanding information, quantities and communication with others, Understanding construction technology, Preparing and use carpentry and joinery portable power tools, Carry out first fixing operations, Carry out second fixing operations, Carry out structural carcassing operations, Carry out maintenance to non-structural carpentry work.
+Practical and theoretical units include: • Health, Safety and Welfare in Construction and associated industries • Knowledge of technical information, quantities and communication with others • Knowledge of construction technology • Produce woodworking joints • Maintain and use carpentry and joinery hand tool • Prepare and use carpentry and joinery portable power tools.

 To be successful in a construction career you will need to get on with people from all walks of life, enjoy being part of a team and like working outdoors for some of the time.
 You will also be good at solving problems, using computer software, understanding instructions, getting things done on time and making decisions.
 English and communication skills are particularly important; you need to be able to listen carefully to identify the needs of customers, respond effectively to questions in an open and friendly manner and maintain written records of work completed.
 Carrying out calculations and problem solving is a daily feature of working in the construction sector, you will need to be able to accurately calculate the quantity and cost of materials from drawings, measure and set out to precise requirements and work to critical project timelines.
 You will also need to apply rations and formulae to standard units of weight, length, time and cost to prepare estimates and final costings.